Wine Transport Amphoras

 - Mayan Altar

 - Shawabti of King Senkamanisken

 - Coptic Pendant Crosses

 - Jar Handles with Judean “Royal Stamp”

 - What images do shipwrecked Amphora evoke for you?

-- Does any other artefact scream, ancient Greco-Roman, more than an Amphora?
+- Does any other artifact scream, ancient Greco-Roman, more than an Amphora?

 – Marcus Aurelius